danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

   A range type (either LEFT or RIGHT), specifies how the boundary values of the partition function will be put into the resulting partitions

-  >NOTE: Every row always fit in one the partitions
+  >NOTE: Every row always fits in one the partitions

   - **Range Left** means the boundary value is the last value in the left partition